Support for Listed Companies

 Companies are legally required to disclose a wide range of information.
 The timely and appropriate disclosure of information in accordance with the relevant laws and regulations is essential for investor protection and securing market confidence.
 The board, kansayaku, the kansayaku board and external auditors all bear an important responsibility in this regard, starting with the establishment of an appropriate internal control system as to financial information.

-It has been noted that while the quantitative part of financial statements of Japanese companies conform to a standard format and therefore excel with respect to comparability, non-financial information, such as financial standing, business strategies, risks and ESG (environmental, social, and governance) matters, is often boiler-plate and lacking in detail, therefore less valuable.
+It has been noted that while the quantitative part of financial statements of Japanese companies conform to a standard format and therefore excel with respect to comparability, non-financial information, such as financial standing, business strategies, risks and environmental, social and governance matters, is often boiler-plate and lacking in detail, therefore less valuable.
 The board should actively commit to ensure that disclosed information, including non-financial information, is as valuable and useful as possible.

 General Principle 4